Traumi-Schlumpf/ralley/README.md

 - There is also a correction page.
 - Map and sidebar to select nearby tasks (within a radius of 75 metres) at your own location.
 - Answer page to answer the questions

+There is an automatic evaluation.
+For this purpose, answer option1 *oder* answer option2 *oder* ... can be specified.
+In this way, the automatic correction aid can be offered several possible answers.

 IMPORTANT: